mebeim/aoc/2019/README.md

 We then get the intersection of the two sets, and calculate the Manhattan distance from each point to the origin, keeping the lowest value.
-Since the originis `(0, 0)` the Manhattan distance from a point to the origin is simply the sum of the absolute values of the two coordinates of the point.
+Since the origin is `(0, 0)`, the Manhattan distance from a point to the origin is simply the sum of the absolute values of the two coordinates of the point.

 ```python